 - What is the Federal Skilled Trades Program (FSTP)?

-- What are the eligibility requirements for the Federal Skilled Trades Program?
+- What are the eligibility criteria for the Federal Skilled Trades Program?

-- Why apply to the Federal Skilled Trades Program?
+- Advantages of the Federal Skilled Trades Program

-- What documents are needed for Permanent Residence?
+- Documents needed for the Permanent Residence application

 - Frequently Asked Questions